STAY AT HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

 Interact with your children

 One of the most effective ways to accomplish this seeming lofty task is by conversation.
 Simply put, you, always having to talk with the child.
-I don’t mean shouting, complaining, or frequently recounting all the dos and don’t of life.
-I mean having real discussions with them
+Not shouting, complaining, or frequently recounting all the dos and don’t of life.

 Answering their questions

 I know when it comes to children and questions; they can throw you off balance.
-I mean having your own kid embarrass you with some unexpected deep questions.
-Some questions you are either not prepared for or do not have an answer for.
+I mean having your children embarrass you with some unexpected deep questions.
+Some questions you are either not prepared for or do not have an answer to.

-After listening with patience and understanding, you must be armed with the wisdom to address each of the issues of the child.
-Look for ways to always intelligibly answer their seeming silly questions.
+After listening with patience and understanding, you must have the wisdom to address each of the issues of the child.
+Look for ways to always intelligibly answer their seemingly silly questions.

 Paying attention to their emotions